ABOUT ME

 Experience & Certifications

-• NASM Certified Personal Trainer (CPT): September 2021
+• NASM Certified Personal Trainer (CPT): Since September 2021

-• Dragon Door Russian Kettlebell Certified Instructor (RKC): May 2022
+• Dragon Door Russian Kettlebell Certified Instructor (RKC): Since May 2022

-I also work at HardShell Fitness in South Minneapolis as the Associate Director of Operations & Coaching under the tutelage of Ben Swarts.
-I’m passionate about continuing education so I can’t wait for future opportunities to deepen and broaden my knowledge—and to share what I learn with all of you!
+I also work at HardShell Fitness in South Minneapolis under the tutelage of Ben Swarts, my mentor and coach.
+I was previously the Associate Director of Operations & Coaching but have shifted into a part-time capacity while I’m back in school.
+I’m passionate about continuing education, so I’m always looking for opportunities to deepen and broaden my knowledge—and to share what I learn with all of you!